ZackClements/CampusCrowd/README.md

 A list of files in the data directory will now be displayed on the command-line,

 enter a valid filename and the application will start running on http://localhost:4155/

+-

+Note that a free Google API key is being used, so there is a watermark ("For development purposes only") on the map.